How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 Bearings need to spin freely for the efficiency of the orbital sander.
 If they don’t spin freely, the orbital sander slows down over time.

-This makes the orbital sander slows down and you need to fix this issue immediately before other bearings also get damaged due to the poor rotation of damaged bearings.
+This makes the orbital sander slow down and you need to fix this issue immediately before other bearings also get damaged due to the poor rotation of damaged bearings.

 Bearings can get damaged due to so many reasons.
 If any of the bearings get damaged somehow, all the others may get damaged since they all are interconnected with rotation.